h4seeb-cmd/The-Nest/README.md

 Binary 1: https://github.com/nighthawkcoders/APCSP/blob/master/_posts/2022-11-14-AP-binary_logic.md
 Binary 2: https://github.com/nighthawkcoders/APCSP/blob/master/_posts/2022-07-07-PBL-binary.md

-## About Us!

-Our teams consists of two sophomores from Del Norte High School.
-Meet the team: Haseeb Beg and Ananya Gaurav.
-The main reason we wanted to do this project was because we wanted to challenge ourseleves with something new.
-Working with a CrowPi was defienlty a challenge but it did teach us many things and it was really fun seeing the CrowPi get the data from the backend and display it on the screen.
-The binary convertor is Haseeb's feature while the weather feature is Ananya's.

 # How to use the project.
 You can use this project any way you want!
 Somethings to do with this is maybe adding more to the weather api.
 The api also works with country and state names, so you could integrate that into the code and make the output a little different, maybe it could read out the data from the CrowPi?
 For the binary code maybe change or add a little more to the code so it lights bulbs on the CrowPi.